niharokz/nih.ar/content/note/gemini.md

     [Install]
     WantedBy=default.target

-Now we are ready to run server.
-Enable and run agate server.
+Enable and start the Agate server:

     systemctl enable agate
     systemctl start agate

-#### Firewall
+### 6. Firewall

-Lastly, if you have a firewall running, remember to open port 1965, which is the port number used by gemini:
+If you're running a firewall, remember to open port 1965:

     ufw allow 1965

-### Finalization
+## Finalization

-Now your server should be running.
-If everything went okay, you can access your gemini capsule via any gemini client with a url like this:
+With everything set up, your server should be running.
+Access your Gemini capsule via any Gemini client with a URL like gemini://example.org.

-    gemini://example.org

-Sample gemini site for reference:

-    gemini://gemini.circumlunar.space
+For reference, check out a sample Gemini site: gemini://gemini.circumlunar.space.

-Enjoy your first gemini capsule.
+Enjoy your first Gemini capsule!

 For information about how to write in "gemtext" the markup language in Gemini, see this site: https://gemini.circumlunar.space/docs/gemtext.gmi.
 As you might guess, it also has an analogous gemini capsule here: gemini://gemini.circumlunar.space/docs/gemtext.gmi